Here’s a look at the life of the first female chancellor of Germany, Angela Merkel.

 December 1990 - Is elected to the German Bundestag.

-Is named Minister of Women and Young People by Chancellor Helmut Kohl and becomes Deputy Chairperson of the Christian Democratic Union (CDU).
+1991 - Is named minister of Women and Young People by Chancellor Kohl and becomes deputy chairperson of the Christian Democratic Union (CDU).

 1994 - Minister of the Environment, Nature Conservation and Nuclear Safety.